-Essentially, a deep water culture system is a suspended plant in an oxygenated and nutrient rich solution.
+Essentially, a deep water culture system is a plant suspended in an oxygenated and nutrient rich solution.
 The root capillaries will transport water and nutrients to the plant directly from the nutrient rich reservoir.
 Seen in the photo below, clay pebbles provide an inert porous medium needed to house the plant.
-Other options include peat moss, coco husk, perlite, grow cubes and hydro cubes.
+Other options include rockwool, coco coir, perlite, and rootcubes.

-(If you are transplanting from a soil environment, wash off the plants roots with water before putting it into its new home.)
+If you are transplanting from a soil environment, thoroughly wash off the plant's roots with water (and a 50:50 water and peroxide mixture, if preferred) before putting it into its new home.

 Wishing you all a plentiful harvest!
-As always, feel free to come into the shop located at 2111 Faulkner Road in Atlanta Georgia 30324 and/or call us at 404-464-8313 with questions and comments :)
+As always, feel free to come into the shop located at 1640 Hawthorne Ave, Smyrna, GA 30080 and/or call us at 404-464-8313 with questions and comments.